kirbydesign/designsystem/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Replace this paragraph with any additional context about the problem here (if any).

 <!--**Process around fixing and prioritization**-->
 <!--In order to fix bugs in a timely fashion please follow these few steps when relevant-->